mboleary/JsGameEngine/README.md

 # JsGameEngine

-This is a test JS Game Engine with Remote Sync capabilities
+This is a modular Game Engine built for the Browser.
+It utilizes modules to add the features required for the game, and nothing more.

-This is still a work in progress and needs more time to mature before it is ready for use.
+This engine, and the core modules still require more work before they should be considered stable enough to use in production.